thecoders4u/myreactphp/README.md

 1. Make sure you have installed NodeJS on your machine so that npm commands can be made for ReactJS
-2. Make sure to have a PHP server, (WAMP/XAMP e.t.c) and in there you many then copy the backend folder in there
+2. Make sure to have a PHP server, (WAMP/XAMP e.t.c) and in there you may then copy the backend folder in there
 3. Make sure the path directory to your PHP server is matching in the the SERVER_URL in the Config.Js File
 4. Start your PHP server and return in this directory and